Roxborough could be adding 32 new homeowners soon.

 - Basement garages with an additional driveway parking space.

-Civic President Andrew Bantly resisted holding a vote until plans were finalized—with City Planning approval—and neighboring residents had a chance to discuss their differences with Goldner.
+Civic President until plans were finalized—with City Planning approval—and neighboring residents had a chance to discuss their differences with Goldner.

 First, Goldner met with neighboring property owners and verbally promised screenings and vegetative buffers along the rear border.
 The civic included that proviso in its "Yes" vote Monday.
 Bantly also said the Stanley's property and Goldner came to an agreement involving any border disputes.

-Last, the City Planning Commission approved the plans in April with several residents in attendance.
+Last, approved the plans in April with several residents in attendance.
 The main discussion involved making a Kingsley Street a through-street from Ridge to Houghton streets.
 Both the developer and property owners rejected that, and the city went along with it.

 Another concern involved traffic.
 The development will prohibit left-hand turns onto Ridge Avenue from the court.